ThomasVroom/Fianco/README.md

  - not after previous null move (does that include switching sides?)
  - not too close to the leaf nodes (need time to correct a faulty null move)
 - multicut
-- endgame database (6 pieces ~6GB)
 - improve eval function
+- binary board + add/remove from one board instead of deepclone?
 - opening book
-- binary board + add/remove from one board instead of deepclone
 - optimize time alocation
+- PN search?

 |                        | NegaMax | NegaMaxID | NegaMaxPlus | NegaMaxQS |
 |------------------------|:-------:|:---------:|:-----------:|:---------:|